Proposed Changes to HSAs

 Episode Cover

-Hosts Brent McCay and Hayden Proffitt, of McCay Wealth Advisory, discuss the 80/20 rule.
-We look at how it can be a guide for...
+Hosts Brent McCay and Hayden Proffitt, of McCay Wealth Advisory, look at several ways you can plan now to save on taxes in 2025. ...

 Listen